Quantum channels and memory effects: Capacities of Quantum Channels

-An important property of $C_{ea}(\Phi)$ is provided by the Quantum Reverse Shannon theorem~\cite{Betal09,Berta11} which generalizes the Reverse Shannon theorem discussed in the introductory paragraphs of the Sec.~\ref{sec:ctc}.
+An important property of $C_{ea}(\Phi)$ is provided by the Quantum Reverse Shannon theorem (Bennett et al., 2009; Berta, Christandl, and Renner 2011, Berta et al. 2013, and Berta, Renes, and Wilde 2013) which generalizes the Reverse Shannon theorem discussed in the introductory paragraphs of the Sec.~\ref{sec:ctc}.
 It establishes that the input-output mapping of $n$ uses of a memoryless quantum channel $\Phi$ can be simulated using $n C_{ea} (\Phi) + o(n)$ uses of a noiseless (qubit or bit) channel by providing the sender and the receiver an unlimited supply of prior shared entanglement.